btemplep/authzee/docs/sdks.md

 list_resource_defs() # Auto paginate resource definitions - if the language allows
 # authz.delete_resource_def(resource['resource_type']) # delete a resource definition by resource type

-grant = authz.enact( # Enact a grant and it will now be used when making authorization decisions.
+grant = authz.enact( # Create or update a grant and it will now be used when making authorization decisions.
     {
         "name": "Balloon Sales and maintenance Inflate",
         "description": "Allow people in the Balloon Sales and Maintenance departments to inflate balloons.",